lemeow125/DRF_Template/README.md

 - Populate .env with values
 - Run `docker-compose -f docker-compose.dev.yml up`

+When using `docker-compose.dev.yml`, the entire project directory is mounted onto the container allowing for hot-reloading.
+Make sure DEBUG is set to True for this to work!
 Be sure to follow through the steps shown in the `stripe-listener` container for initial setup with Stripe!

+### Deployment

+A sample `docker-compose.demo.yml` is provided which I use to host in hosting the demo.
+DEBUG should be set to False when deploying as to not expose the URLs fro Celery Flower and the Django Silk Profiler.
+The local Inbucket container is not present as well so make sure to specify an external SMTP server to process emails properly.

 ### URLs